HR6002/NiceBandit/README.md

 # NiceBandit
-A simple Password Secure  and Trustworthy Password Manager
+A simple Secure and Trustworthy Password Manager.
+Thats it, nothing else...